In what cases can a child be considered a dependent for the HAR?

 If his remuneration exceeds the ceiling in a given month, the right to benefits is abolished for that month.

-If the composition of your household changes or you receive new assistance or income, you must report this change to your Caf or to your CMSA.
+If the composition of your household changes or you receive new assistance or income, you must notify your family as soon as possible.
+Caf or to your CMSA.

 Example :

-If you receive new housing assistance or if you are hired in FIXED-TERM CONTRACT: titleContent, you must report this change.
+If you receive new housing assistance or if you are hired in FIXED-TERM: titleContent, you must report this change.

 Principle of non-cumulation